-Yet while working with churches, I often find very few children’s ministry and children’s church guidelines in place.
+Yet while working with churches, I often find very few children’s ministry and children’s church rules or guidelines in place.
 People tend to do things haphazardly.
 Certainly spontaneity is a plus at times, and we always need to be flexible.
 But a lack of standards can endanger our programs, our people, and our church.
 A lack of children’s ministry standards is especially dangerous.

 So what children’s church guidelines are necessary?
 Consider these 6 as starters.

-6 Must-Have Children’s Church Guidelines
+6 Must-Have Children’s Church Rules

 1. Safety Standards